 There are a few ways you can increase the stability of this frosting or make it a bit thicker.

-- Add in more icing/confectioners sugar (if you don’t mind a little extra sweetness).
+– Add in more icing/powdered sugar (if you don’t mind a little extra sweetness).
 Add in a tablespoon at a time and taste test as you go.

 – Secondly, you can add in some cornstarch to thicken up the frosting.
 I would add in about 2 tablespoons max, otherwise it can start to impact the taste/texture of your frosting.